 Well, firstly, it can simply be that you were on the receiving end of some horrible luck.
 At the end of the day, sport is unpredictable and part of what makes it special is that anything can happen.

-The influence of referees officiating games can also have drastic impact on outcomes away from just the result, lines or total – although, this is also a cheap excuse for losing fans/bettors who aren’t in tune with the game.
+The influence of referees officiating games can also have a drastic impact on outcomes away from just the result, lines or total – although, this is also a cheap excuse for losing fans/bettors who aren’t in tune with the game.

 A truer reflection of what makes a a “good” losing bet is measuring your CLV.